 Step 2: Apply to the Hugh Hodgson School of Music.

 Please note that you must apply for and be accepted to both The University of Georgia and The Hugh Hodgson School of Music.
+(Note - MMEd applicants will only need to apply to the University of Georgia, and do not need to apply using the separate HHSOM application.)

 Your Hodgson School application will include: